ShimiSun/mui-graphql/README.md

 # ScubaHub

 ScubaHub website [![Netlify Status](https://api.netlify.com/api/v1/badges/39e37d4a-4f9f-4946-8aeb-b8328b1821cd/deploy-status)](https://app.netlify.com/sites/keen-mayer-a86c8b/deploys)

-A sample application to demonstarte the exploration of new frameworks and tools.
+A sample application to demonstrate the exploration of new frameworks and tools while maintaining a mobile-first and accessible-inclusive UI according to WCAG 2.0 AA.
 ScubaHub demonstrates in a fun & hip way building an end-to-end application with the following:

 - Next.JS - Application framework for React